- Brand design

 - Visual identity

-Hihuhu will launch online early in 2021.
+Hihuhu launched online in early 2021.